 Between 2000 and 2015 there has been a continued decline in the UK with little tern numbers down by 18%.

 About the Project

 Goals, progress and the partnership

 Little Terns arrive back on UK shores in April and May, This delightful chattering seabird is suffering the effects of climate change and human disturbance, resulting in it becoming one of the UK’s rarest breeding seabirds.

 The five-year EU LIFE+ Nature Little Tern Recovery Project will help and will be able to call on funds generously funded by the European Union and 50 per cent funded from contributions by the partners.

-Every summer, teams of volunteer little tern wardens support little terns by monitoring the beaches at sites around the UK where these special birds make their homes.
+Every summer, teams of volunteer Little Tern wardens support these special birds by monitoring the beaches at sites around the UK where they breed.